fatihaybsn/Orin-Stage/README.md

 [![CI](https://github.com/fatihaybsn/Orin-Stage/actions/workflows/ci.yml/badge.svg)](https://github.com/fatihaybsn/Orin-Stage/actions/workflows/ci.yml)
 [![Orin Stage ARM64 Reference](https://github.com/fatihaybsn/Orin-Stage/actions/workflows/orin-stage-reference.yml/badge.svg)](https://github.com/fatihaybsn/Orin-Stage/actions/workflows/orin-stage-reference.yml)

 **Orin Stage** is a local development workspace engine for **NVIDIA Jetson Orin + JetPack 6**.
+For now, the project is intentionally focused on the Jetson Orin family and the JetPack 6 release family.

-On an x86_64 Ubuntu machine, it can build an exact JetPack / Jetson Linux ARM64 userspace from official NVIDIA inputs, keep that environment as a persistent workspace, run ARM64 userspace through QEMU, and cross-build against the very same target tree.
+On an x86_64 Ubuntu machine, Orin Stage builds a verified ARM64 userspace for a selected JetPack 6 target from official NVIDIA inputs and keeps it as a persistent, **mutable workspace**.
+You can open an ARM64 target shell, run userspace commands through **QEMU**, install packages, use tools such as APT and pip, modify files and configuration, test CPU-side behavior, and return later to the same workspace with your changes still in place.

-The point is not to replace the Jetson.
-It is to move more target-side work earlier, before you have to copy everything to a board just to discover an architecture, package, loader, filesystem, or ABI problem.
+The same workspace can also be used as the target sysroot while cross-building natively on x86_64.
+This means the environment you inspect and modify from the ARM64 shell is also the environment your build sees, instead of maintaining a separate sysroot that can drift away from the target state.

+Workspaces are isolated from one another.
+You can keep different JetPack 6 releases side by side, or create multiple independent workspaces from the same verified base for different projects and experiments.
+Changes made in one workspace do not modify another workspace or the **immutable base** it was created from.

+Orin Stage does not install the JetPack target environment directly into the host Ubuntu operating system.
+Instead, its persistent target state is stored as filesystem trees under a dedicated data root on the host, which defaults to `~/.local/share/orin-stage` and can be changed when needed.
+Workspace files remain there between sessions, while Podman runs commands against the existing workspace root filesystem rather than copying the workspace into a separate container image.
+The host still needs Orin Stage and its runtime dependencies, but working with a target does not require installing the JetPack target userspace into the host system directories or turning the host into a full JetPack development machine with the broader host-side NVIDIA software stack.

+The goal is not to emulate a Jetson device or pretend that its hardware is present.
+Orin Stage focuses on the part of the Jetson software environment that can be meaningfully reproduced without the physical device: the target userspace, package and filesystem state, ARM64 CPU-side execution, dependency work, target-side inspection, and cross-building.

-> **Orin Stage is a userspace development tool, not a Jetson hardware emulator.** GPU, DLA, camera, Jetson kernel, firmware, bootloader, device-tree, power, thermal, and real performance behavior still require a physical Jetson.
+GPU, DLA, camera, Jetson kernel and device behavior, firmware, bootloader, device tree, timing, power, thermals, and real hardware performance still require a physical Jetson.

+The userspace environment Orin Stage is designed to represent has also been checked against **physical Jetson hardware**.
+In the **recorded** JetPack 6.2.1 / Jetson Linux 36.4.4 **validation** against a Jetson Orin NX 16 GB, the target and NVIDIA package identities matched, all 51 package-owned `nvidia-l4t-core` payload files that were checked matched byte-for-byte, and the same ARM64 test binary produced matching behavior on Orin Stage and the physical Jetson.

+This validation is evidence for the software surface Orin Stage is designed to reproduce; it is not a claim that Orin Stage reproduces the entire Jetson device.

 ---